chall32/chall32.github.io/_posts/2015-12-22-booting-winpe-via-wds.md

 <br>

 ### Fixing "The boot files for this architecture are not installed on the server" Error
-What looks like quite a catastrophic error is actully quite easilly fixed.
+What looks like quite a catastrophic error is actually quite easily fixed.
 Remember where we added our PXElinux files to our WDS sever [here](/deploying-vmware-esxi-via-wds/#step-1-wds-client-boot-image)?
 Well, we need to temporarily back the boot file change out thus allowing us to add boot images to our WDS server.

 Open explorer and browse to C:\RemoteInstall\Boot\x86.